bsc-pm/tampi/README.md

 instead.
 The TAMPI library still reads this envar for compatibility, but the support will be removed in future releases.
 Defining both `TAMPI_POLLING_PERIOD` and `TAMPI_POLLING_FREQUENCY` results in undefined behavior.

-* `TAMPI_INSTRUMENT` (default `1`): The TAMPI library also helps in the instrumentation of hybrid MPI+OmpSs-2 applications.
-By default, if the OmpSs-2's runtime system is instrumented, the TAMPI library will exchange some information with the runtime system during the initialization in order to generate correct multi-process traces.
-By default this option is enabled (`1`), but it can be disabled by setting the envar to `0`.
+* `TAMPI_INSTRUMENT` (default `none`): The TAMPI library leverages [ovni](https://github.com/bsc-pm/ovni) for instrumenting and generating [Paraver](https://tools.bsc.es/paraver) traces.
+For builds with the capability of extracting Paraver traces, the TAMPI library should be configured passing a valid ovni installation through the `--with-ovni`.
+Then, at run-time, define the `TAMPI_INSTRUMENT=ovni` environment variable to generate an ovni trace.
+After the execution, the ovni trace can be converted to a Paraver trace with the `ovniemu` tool.
+You can find more information regarding ovni tracing at <https://github.com/bsc-pm/ovni>.

 ## Leveraging TAMPI in Hybrid Applications